RV Air Conditioning Troubleshooting Guide

 What to do

-In the best-case scenario, it is your thermostat that will be forcing the AC to stay on.
+In the best-case scenario, your thermostat will force the AC to stay on.
 If it delivers excessively high readings, the AC will be running constantly.

-If the thermostat is all sound, it may be the AC’s circuit board that is responsible for this issue.
+If the thermostat is all sound, the AC’s circuit board may be responsible for this issue.

-If your thermostat has gone bad, then you could just replace it.
-But if it is your circuit board, then you’ll have no other option than to address a professional to get it repaired or replaced.
+If your thermostat has gone wrong, then you could replace it.
+But if it is your circuit board, you’ll have no option but to ask a professional to repair or replace it.

-This video has been included for its clarification of the topic matter.
+This video has been included to clarify the topic.
 Credit goes to HighTechLab

 Wrap Up

-This guide provides invaluable insights into how to handle issues like inadequate cooling, strange noises from the unit, the air conditioner not turning on, and so on.
+This guide provides invaluable insights into handling issues like inadequate cooling, strange noises from the unit, the air conditioner not turning on, and so on.
 With this guide, the user can perform simple maintenance procedures, thereby saving costs on professional repairs for minor issues.
 However, it also helps identify when professional help is necessary.

 Therefore, an RV Air Conditioning Troubleshooting Guide is an essential tool that aids in maintaining the optimal performance and longevity of your RV’s air conditioning system.